mjec/hledger-lsp/server/README.md

 balance after each posting
 - `inlayHints.showCostConversions` (boolean, default: false): Show total cost in target commodity for postings with @ or @@ notation

+### Code Lens Settings

+Configure which code lenses to display (all disabled by default):

+- `codeLens.showRunningBalances` (boolean, default: false): Show running balances after each transaction as code lenses
+- `codeLens.showTransactionCounts` (boolean, default: false): Show transaction counts for each account on transaction headers

+**Note:** Code lens and inlay hints can both show running balances.
+Choose one or the other based on your preference.
+Code lenses are more prominent and appear on separate lines, while inlay hints are subtle and inline.

 ## Development